 AGS22 – Call for Proposals And Reviewers

-The Annual Meeting Program Committee is soliciting proposals for the 2020 AGS Annual Scientific Meeting, which is scheduled May 6 - 9 in Long Beach, CA. To submit a proposal, visit our online submission site.
+The Annual Meeting Program Committee is soliciting proposals for the 2022 AGS Annual Scientific Meeting, which is scheduled May 12 – 14 (Pre-conference day: May 11) in Orlando, Florida.
+To submit a proposal, visit our online submission site.

 The Annual Scientific Meeting Program Committee bears final responsibility for accepting or rejecting proposals submitted for the 2022 Annual Scientific Meeting Program.
 Submission of a proposal does not guarantee placement on the program.
 Additionally, the Committee reserves the right to ask that modifications be made to accepted proposals.